fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 ### Example Widget

-The following covers in detail the creation of a simple Widget and it's Renderer.
+The following covers in detail the creation of a simple Widget and its Renderer.

 #### Create a Widget

-So the widget requires the`widget.BaseWidget`.
-For example:
+As described above, we need to inherit from the `widget.BaseWidget` type.

+Go provides an simple mechanism for inheriting behaviour from other types.
+Adding an Anonymous type as a field in the widget structure means that the widget inherits the behaviour of that Anonymous type.

+This also means that your widget now implements all of the public methods and properties define by the  `widget.BaseWidget` type.

+We add an Anonymous `widget.BaseWidget` as follows:

 ```go
 type MyWidget struct {